Is It Possible to Get a DUI on Private Property?

 • "on highways and elsewhere throughout the state."

 Courts have interpreted this type of language to encompass all areas of the state where a vehicle can be driven.
-Therefore, in states with these broad DUI statutes, it's illegal to drive a vehicle while under the influence of alcohol or drugs anywhere within the boundaries of the state, regardless of whether the property is public, private, or open to the public.
+So, in states with these broad DUI statutes, it's illegal to drive a vehicle while under the influence of alcohol or drugs anywhere within the boundaries of the state, regardless of whether the property is public, private, or open to the public.

-DUI Laws That Include Some Private Properties
+DUI Laws That Include Only Some Private Properties—Properties "Open to the Public"

 All DUI laws apply to public property, which typically includes highways, roads, streets, thoroughfares, bridges, and the berm or shoulder of all roadways.
 However, in some states, certain private property is included in the definition of public areas.